pfke/squeeze/README.md

 # squeeze
-A serializer based on reflection w/o the need to have meta information in serialized data.
+A serializer based on reflection w/o the need of having meta information (e.g. string length) in serialized data.